d-bl/GroundForge-help/docs/clips/flip.md

 A red dashed line in C-D is not a flip axis.
 Mixed dashes: flip axis for the pair diagram but not for the thread diagram.
-The small arrow heads in G show that flipping along the red axis can create an impossible situation because the working direction of the worker pair should have flipped too.
+The small arrow heads in G show that flipping along the red axis can create an impossible situation because the direction of the worker pair should have flipped too.
 The bright green stitch in F show the right part of G in context.
 The yellow dashed lines illustrate how the stitches of B rotate by 45 degrees to appear in C.